Axcel-Designs/REACT_tasks/README.md

-# KodeCamp React Tasks
+# React Tasks

- This contains all the react tasks for the KodeCamp React course.
+This contains all the react tasks for the React course.

 ### Tasks

 - [Task 00](./react_task_00/)
 - [Task 01](./react_task_01/)
 - [Task 02](./react_task_02/)